yogurt-foundation/yogurt-css-documentation/docs/typography/line-height.md

 ## Line Height

-Utilities for manipulating the depth (line height) of an element.
+Utilities for sets the line height.

 ### Class